rtnakano1984/MpAnnotator/README.md

 This is an R script to insert gene annitation information to the list of gene IDs.
 - Gene IDs need to be listed in a text file (\*.txt).
-- Gene IDs should be in the v5.1 format.
-Those in v3.1, or the mixture of v5.1 and v3.1 are not accepted.
+- Gene IDs should be in the MpGene ID (v5.1) format.
+Mapoly IDs (v3.1), or the mixture of MpGene IDs and Mapoly IDs are not accepted.
 - The input file should only contain one column (gene IDs) _**without a header row**_.
 - Gene IDs can be concatenated with ";", as in the case of a Mass Spec result table.
 - Reference data should be stored at: `/biodata/dep_psl/common/MpAnnotator/data`.
 Alternatively, you can download and stored them in your local directory.
 In that case, the respective line in the script needs to be modified.